istio/istio.io/content/en/docs/ops/common-problems/network-issues/index.md

 With this misconfiguration, you will end up getting 404 responses because the requests will be sent to HTTP routing but there are no HTTP routes configured.
-You can can confirm this using the `istioctl proxy-config routes` command.
+You can confirm this using the `istioctl proxy-config routes` command.

 To fix this problem, you should switch the virtual service to specify `http` routing, instead of `tls`: